 Though it may be one Europe’s most popular airlines, Ryanair has been less than compassionate about the treatment of their employees, and now some are finally starting to speak out about their corporate mistreatment.

-On September 28th, 40,000 passengers encountered a dreaded road bump in their travel plans as their flights were all canceled.
+On September 28th, 40,000 passengers encountered a dreaded road bump in their travel plans as they arrived to the airport to find that their flight was canceled.
 And though their sighs of anguish were loud, the demands and the shouts from the pilots and cabin crews of Ryanair on strike were even louder.

 “This is a textbook case of social dumping,” exclaims Ben Watkins, communication officer for the European Transport Workers Federation (ETF).
 According to Watkins, one of the main reasons why Ryanair workers are striking in Germany, the Netherlands, Spain, Portugal, Belgium, and Italy is the fact that no matter where you are employed, you sign an Irish contract and must follow Irish labor standards.